-Using information provided by OSHA, CBO expects that the rule would affect hundreds of thousands of mostly private facilities, including ambulatory care centers, hospitals, freestanding emergency centers, and nursing homes and other residential facilities.
-Most of the covered entities are small facilities that would incur costs related to developing plans and training employees.
-Costs to those facilities would constitute about one-third of the mandate cost overall but would be relatively small for each facility.
+Using information provided by OSHA, CBO expects that the rule would affect mostly private facilities, including hospitals, freestanding emergency centers, and nursing homes and other residential facilities.
 CBO estimates that larger facilities, particularly hospitals and nursing homes, would incur significant and uncertain costs because of the possibility of more frequent incidents and the likelihood of expensive infrastructure changes.
-Based on published research, CBO expects that compliance with the mandate would lead to savings in workers' compensation expenses and would reduce the cost of the mandate.
 Although CBO assumes that entities would comply in the most cost-effective manner, the cost of the mandate could rise significantly if the number and nature of violent incidents required additional staff training and infrastructure changes.